CyberAgentAILab/LCTG-Bench/README.md

 All data sets consist of test data only.

-The Pros & Cons Generation task was created after writing the Japanese paper.
+The Pros & Cons Generation task has been built after writing the Japanese paper.

+LCTG Bench has been constructed in collaboration with AI Shift Inc., CyberAgent Inc. and Okazaki Lab at Tokyo Institute of Technology.

 | Task                   | Dataset     | Format | Character Count | Keyword | Prohibihited word |
 |------------------------|-------------|--------|-----------------|---------|-------------------|